bkesterbyld/sitewire/content/pages/index.md

         media_width: fourty
       - content: >
-          Once the draw is approved, your wire department is notified with remit details or you can optionally do same-day electronics disbursements.
+          Once the draw is approved, your wire department is notified with remit details or you can optionally do same-day electronic disbursements.
           You can also incorporate your note buyer processes into the workflow, and share centralized data with them online or via API.
         actions: []